eegli/tinyparse/readme.md

 Definitions from [CLI Flags Explained](https://oclif.io/blog/2019/02/20/cli-flags-explained#short-flag).

-Tinyparse expects that **every** CLI argument is specified with a long or short flag.
-It ignores standalone arguments.
-A valid key-value pair consists of a flag followed by the flag argument.
+Tinyparse allows both **positional arguments** and **long or short flags** that start with a hyphen (`-`).
+A valid flag-value pair consists of a flag followed by the flag value, separated by a whitespace.
 The order of flag + arg pairs does not matter.

+All arguments until the first flag are considered positional arguments.
+Later "positional" arguments that follow a flag value are ignored (see example below).

 | Example                       | Abstract format                     | Support |
 | ----------------------------- | ----------------------------------- | ------- |